-The quote is a good example of yet another classic type of false argument, namely appeal to authority, where people try to justify their opinions by reference to the fact that some believed-to-be authority agrees with them.
+The quote is a good example of yet another classic type of false argument, namely appeal to authority, where people try to justify their opinions by referring to that some believed-to-be authority agrees with them.
 Mannyz’ claim rests on the unspoken assumption that being a YouTuber or an expert FIFA player grants you authority on whether scripting exists.
 This is of course nonsense.
-The fact that you play FIFA and make videos about it does not make you an expert on EA’s business motives or FIFA’s code base, which would be necessary to form an educated opinion about scripting.
+The fact that you play a lot of FIFA and make videos about it doesn’t mean that you did research in scripting and it doesn’t make you an expert on EA’s business motives or FIFA’s code base.

 Having said that, we definitely should listen to people with true, expert insights into a matter when forming an opinion about it.
 As an example, the fact that 97 % of climate scientists believe in man-made global warming shouldn’t be ignored.
 However, and this is the important part, we should listen to these guys because they have been proven to possess expert knowledge on climate issues and not because they form a majority.

-The claim that everyone believes in it, therefore it must be right is not only crippled by the logic fallacies mentioned in the previous sections, but indeed also by the fact that it’s premise is false: There is no consensus.
+The claim that everyone believes in it, therefore it must be right is not only crippled by logic fallacies but also by the fact that its premise is false: The majority doesn’t believe in it.

 Think about this analogy: If you ask people whether the government spends too much money, a huge majority will agree to this.
-But that obviously doesn’t mean that they agree on how to cut government spending.
+But that obviously doesn’t mean that they agree on what savings could be made.

-The same issue is prevalent here: When you look closer at what people actually say, you will notice that they use and mix the terms scripting, handicapping and momentum to describe a variety of different and often contradictory beliefs.
+The same issue is present here: When you look closer at what people actually believe in, you will notice that they use and mix the terms scripting, handicapping and momentum to describe a variety of different and often contradictory beliefs.
 People may agree that the game isn’t fair, and that EA probably are manipulating matches.
-But as soon as we start looking below the tip of the iceberg, it becomes clear that these broad statements cover a diverse mass of different opinions with regards to how and why this alleged manipulation takes place.
+But these broad statements cover a diverse mass of different beliefs with regards to how and why this alleged manipulation takes place.

 In this survey, the respondents stated their opinion on the likelihood that the game is manipulated via each of the methods listed below: